Katie Piper

 Katie underwent what is known as a Ex-vivo limbal stem cell allograft transplantation (EVSCALT) to repair the damage to an area on the front of the eye called the Limbus.
 Limbal stem cell deficiency can occur for a variety of reasons: Congenital in patients with a condition called Aniridia where there is no iris and acquired for example chemical burns to the eye, which was the case with Katie.
 Limbal stem cell deficiency impairs normal corneal epithelial growth and instead abnormal epithelium (covering on the surface of the eye) grows on the corneal surface resulting in a cloudy cornea, poor vision, instability of the surface, blood vessel ingrowth and discomfort and pain.

-You can read a more in-depth description of the procedure here…
+Read a more in-depth description of Katie’s procedure.

 What progress has Katie Piper made?